-The microphone connector is designed for the connection of two basic accessories (not supplied as standard): The microphone is not intended for use with the belt-clip for transmission in body-worn operating configuration.
+The microphone connector is designed for the connection of two basic accessories (not supplied as standard):

-An external speaker/microphone

-A headset with built-in microphone, which additionally adds the VOX facility.
+- An external speaker/microphone, which allows using the radio firmly secured to your belt by means of the supplied belt clip. - A headset with built-in microphone, which additionally adds the VOX facility.
 In other words you can switch the transmission just by talking at the headset's microphone in hands free convenience.
 For further details please see "Hands free transmission (VOX)".